-• The school pays full regard to 'Keeping Children Safe in Education' (DfE 2016).
+- The school pays full regard to 'Keeping Children Safe in Education' (DfE 2018).
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS) and prohibition order checks in relation to qualified teachers and section 128 Directions in relation to management of Independent schools.

-- All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - Sharon Flowers, Linda Lapidge, Michelle Bithrey have undertaken Safer Recruitment training.
-One of the above will be involved in all staff /volunteer recruitment processes and sit on the recruitment panel.
+It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS), Childcare (Disqualification) Regulations (where applicable) and prohibition order checks in respect of the following which will also include historic GTCE sanctions and EEA regulating authorities - o a management position in an independent school, academy or free school as an employee; - a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school; or - o a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - A governor of a maintained school - All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - Sharon Flowers and Michelle Bithrey have undertaken Safer Recruitment training.
+One of the above will be involved in all staff/volunteer recruitment processes and sit on the recruitment panel.